xdtianyu/ImageViewer/README.md

 # ImageViewer #

-ImageViewer is an photo viewer mainly work for browsing LAN/WAN's samba share.
+ImageViewer is a quick browsing for LAN/WAN's samba shared photos.

 ### Contribution guidelines ###